John Sandfield Macdonald: Province of Canada politics

 In 1841, Macdonald was approached by two local conservative political figures, Alexander Fraser and John McGillivray, to stand for election for the Glengarry riding in the new Legislative Assembly of the Province of Canada.
 With their support, he easily won election and entered Parliament, ostensibly in support of Draper.
 However, Macdonald at this point did not have firm political views, and once in Parliament, he gradually shifted towards the Reform group and away from Draper.
 In the first session of the Parliament, he supported the union of the Province of Canada and the government of Governor General, Lord Sydenham, but for the rest of the first Parliament, he consistently voted in support of Robert Baldwin, the leader of the Reformers of Canada West.

-A Reformer and advocate of responsible government, Macdonald served in all eight Assemblies of the Province of Canada prior to Confederation.
-He also served in several pre-confederation administrations, including a period as co-premier of the Province of Canada from 1862 to 1864.
-It was this time when Macdonald suffered a collapsed lung from chronic tuberculosis.
+Macdonald served as a Lieutenant in the Queen's Light Infantry Militia in Toronto in the 1830s and early 1840s.
+On October 17, 1842, Macdonald was promoted to Lieutenant-Colonel and appointed to command the 4th Battalion of the Glengarry Militia.
+He commanded the 4th Glengarry until 1852 when he was replaced by his brother Donald Alexander Macdonald.

-Macdonald was initially an opponent of confederation, but came to accept it and became an ally of Sir John A. Macdonald (no relation).
-John A. Macdonald helped manoeuvre Sandfield Macdonald into the position of first Premier of Ontario.
+A Reformer and advocate of responsible government, Macdonald served in all eight Assemblies of the Province of Canada prior to Confederation, the only person to have done so.
+He also served in several pre-confederation administrations.
+From 1849 to 1851 he served as solicitor general for Canada West in the first responsible government in United Province under Robert Baldwin and Louis-Hippolyte Lafontaine.
+When Francis Hincks became premier, Macdonald was not made attorney general for Canada West as he has expected and resigned as solicitor general.
+Hincks disliked Macdonald and felt he was too independent in his thinking.
+Though bitter, Macdonald accepted election in 1852 as Speaker of the Assembly - a post he filled with great distinction.
+During political maneuvres of 1854, which led to the formation of a Liberal-Conservative ministry, he severely criticized Lord Elgin for alleged improprieties and thus became a leading figure in the Reform opposition, a role he shared with George Brown.